An Empirical Bayes Approach for Multiple Tissue eQTL Analysis: Multi-Tissue eQTL Inference

-\cite{sun2007oracle} and \cite{cai2009simultaneous} established optimality properties and m-FDR control of several local FDR based testing procedures, including the step-up procedure used here, under independence and monotonicity assumptions.
-However, these assumptions are typically violated in the applications of interest to us here.
-Asymptotic control of the false discovery rate by the local FDR procedure is established in \cite{li2013empirical} under weak conditions that are compatible with the complex, non-stationary correlation structure (linkage disequilibrium which decays rapidly by genomic distance) present in real eQTL data.
+{ The ratio of expectations $\E M_n / \E N_n$ is sometimes referred to as the marginal false discovery rate (m-FDR). \citet{cai2009simultaneous} established optimality properties and m-FDR control of several local FDR based testing procedures, including the step-up procedure used here, under independence and monotonicity assumptions.
+However, these assumptions are typically violated in the setting of interest to us here.
+The monotonicity assumption, which in the present case involves the relationship between the distributions of the local FDR $\eta(\bZ_\lambda)$ under $H_{0,\lambda}$ and $H_{1,\lambda}$, does not appear to hold.
+Moreover, in eQTL data there are typically significant correlations between nearby SNPs (linkage disequilibrium), leading to to complex, non-stationary correlations between the gene-SNP based vectors $\bZ_\lambda$. }